Share

 Support your cardiovascular patients

 Complex cardiac surgeries involving CPB can be associated with a dysregulated immune response, which may contribute to complications such as vasoplegic shock and multi-organ dysfunction.
-Emergency cardiac surgeries in patients receiving antithrombotic drugs such as ticagrelor or rivaroxaban carry an increased risk of perioperative bleeding.
+Emergency cardiac surgeries in patients receiving antithrombotic drugs such as Ticagrelor or Rivaroxaban carry an increased risk of perioperative bleeding.
+CytoSorb® is approved for removal of Cytokine and during cardiopulmonary bypass, Ticagrelor and Rivaroxaban.

 Hyperinflammation and hemodynamic instability may persist in the postoperative setting and cytokine removal with CytoSorb in addition to standard measures for circulatory support may contribute to the achievement of hemodynamic stabilization.